Diablo's creators talk about Blizzard's past and present, China, and Diablo 4's reveal

 MS: New engine, new everything.
 We had concepts.
 We made some sample levels, but it wasn't fully formed enough that it would have resembled its final form.
 It was like we were just getting stuff in and working and running around.

-David, you were you were tweeting at Blizzard asking them to hire you back so you could share your ideas.
+David, you were tweeting at Blizzard asking them to hire you back so you could share your ideas.
 Did Blizzard ever reach out to you?

 DB: No. I mean, I talked to Allan [Adham] there just on and off all the time anyway.
 I just talked to him last week, but he's the only person I know there, besides Samwise.